 Once you have found a cash ISA you wish to transfer to, you’ll need to complete some straightforward paperwork and your bank will process the transfer on your behalf.

 Do not withdraw the funds yourself and try to pay it into the new ISA, or this money will lose its tax free status and will count as a new ISA subscription.

 Also, avoid transferring money out of a fixed rate cash ISA before the notice period as you are likely to be charged a penalty.

 No. ISAs are ‘individual savings accounts’ intended for the exclusive use of one person.

-If you wish to gift another person money you have saved in your ISA, you will need to withdraw it and transfer it to them directly.
+If you wish to gift another person money you have saved in your cash ISA, you will need to withdraw it and transfer it to them directly.

 If not, your ISA account will be closed, and any money it contains will form part of your estate.